 As a family club we provide a wide range of activities for all ages, genders and abilities.
 Saturdays are our sailing days from October to June and you are most welcome to come and join us early in the morning to learn to sail with our Dinghy Sailing program.
 Join us afterwards for a light lunch at the canteen in the Sailor's Bar on the Clubroom's Lower Deck.
 Email the Training Director and let him know you and/or your family are interested.

 In the afternoon, come racing on the protected waters of Princess Royal Harbour or King George Sound as a crew member or social sailor.
 If racing is not your idea of fun, a group of more seasoned sailors, our Cruising Division, depart from the Club Wednesday mornings (weather permitting) for a leisurely cruise.
-Enjoy a leisurely sail on the Harbour from 5-5:15pm, weather permitting, when you join us for Twilight Sailing on Fridays, followed by a relaxing dinner in the Club restaurant catered by Sally Francis of Runes at the Sailing Club.
+Enjoy a leisurely sail on the Harbour from 5-5:15pm, weather permitting, when you join us for Twilight Sailing on Fridays.

 Our Sailability Division provides a sailing opportunity for people of all ages and abilities.
 Saturdays from October to April and Thursdays from February to June 9am-12noon (weather permitting) during the sailing season.
 Run by a dedicated team of volunteers, there is always an opportunity to learn new skills whether on the water or on land.
 Participants and volunteers enjoy a cuppa and chat as the morning ends.
 Email Mark and find out all you need to know about Sailability.